Create Your New Firefly System

 - Click NEXT.

 - Currently only small sized FireFly nodes are available.

 - Remain on the small tile and click FINISH.

 - Be patient here.
 The various runtimes need time to initialize and properly start, so this may take upwards of a minute.

-- In total you are spinning up two member-owned blockchain nodes, two member-owned IPFS nodes and a system monitor node during this step.
+- In total you are spinning up a member-owned blockchain node, a member-owned IPFS node and a system monitor node during this step.

 Deploy your FireFly Contract

 - When all three runtimes transition to a

 Startedstate and the Initialize button appears next to the FireFly Node you have created, click INITIALIZE.

 - Now you will need to select the signing identity for the Firefly Node you have created.